 Number of Data Points

-If you are buying a monitor, you might as well go for something that offers you as many key metrics as possible.
+If you buy a monitor, you might as well go for something that offers you as many key metrics as possible.
 Most monitors will do swing speed and launch angle, but what about your swing path?
 I recommend picking a monitor that will give you golf ball data and swing data so that you can analyze all parts of your swing.

 Conclusion

-Lower end monitors use cameras to track your swing and provide feedback.
+Lower-end monitors use cameras to track your swing and provide feedback.

-Middle tier monitors use 3D doppler radar to track your full swing motion.
+Middle-tier monitors use 3D doppler radar to track your full-swing motion.

 If you have any questions, make sure to comment down below.